dmitriyfomin/installara/README.md

 ```
 $ ./installara
 ```
 * Press 1, then enter your domain name or project folder name, press Enter.
+Press 2 to exit.
-* Enter the version of Laravel (for this installer >=5) and press Enter to start.
+* Enter the version of Laravel (for this installer >=5.
+To download last version press Enter) and press Enter to start.